 Last updated on

-For the “Grandes Écoles” competitive entrance exams in 2011, I wrote a small program to find minimal surfaces with fixed boundary.
+For the “Grandes Écoles” competitive entrance exams in 2011, I wrote a tiny program to find minimal surfaces with fixed boundary.

 It’s not very mature, it doesn’t work all the time and it’s not well-documented, but it is available here.